nu-i-sho/ChainLead/README.md

 var addAB = printA.Then(printB);
 ```
 So, we can create the chain with any number of handlers.
-By the fact, it will be a tree.
+By the fact, it is a tree.
 We imagine the chain as a collection, but it doesn't matter because all executions of items in our tree have a determined and predictable order.
 The following code and image show how it works.
 ```CSharp
 var ab = a.Then(b);